hapax/hapax.github.io/assets/chandra.md

 This has a lovely interpretation: since $2\pi r$ is just the circumference of the circle, the allowed orbits are those for which the matter wave is *periodic*, meeting up with itself after $n$ periods.
+The matter wave "fits".

 To connect to our "hotel" model of quantum mechanics, we need to find the energy levels of the hydrogen atom.